 The Cochrane Back and Neck Group reported little confidence that massage is an effective treatment for LBP.
-Acute, sub-acute, and chronic LBP had improvements in pain outcomes with massage only in the short-term follow-up.
-Functional improvement was observed in participants with sub-acute and chronic LBP when compared with inactive controls, but only for the short-term follow-up.17
+Acute, sub-acute, and chronic LBP had improvements in pain outcomes with massage only in the short term follow up.
+Functional improvement was observed in participants with sub-acute and chronic LBP when compared with inactive controls, but only for the short term follow up.
+17

 A number of nonpharmacological, noninvasive treatments for low back pain are associated with small to moderate, primarily short-term effects on pain versus placebo, sham, wait list, or no treatment.
 Effects on function are generally smaller than effects on pain.
 More research is needed to understand optimal selection of treatments, effective combinations, and sequencing of treatments, and effectiveness of treatments for radicular low back pain.
-There are is insufficient data to draw firm conclusion on the clinical effect of back schools, low-level laser therapy, patient education, massage, traction, superficial heat/cold, and lumbar supports for chronic low back pain.
-Clinical Guidelines from The North American Spine Society (2020) recommend, based on good evidence, that In patients with subacute or chronic low back pain, traction is not recommended to provide clinically significant improvements in pain or function.
-An additional recommendation, based on fair evidence, states In pain or improve functional outcomes in patients with chronic low back pain.
+18 There is insufficient data to draw firm conclusion on the clinical effect of back schools, low-level laser therapy, patient education, massage, traction, superficial heat/cold, and lumbar supports for chronic low back pain.
+19 Clinical Guidelines from The North American Spine Society (2020) recommend, based on good evidence, that "[i]n patients with subacute or chronic low back pain, traction is not recommended to provide clinically significant improvements in pain or function."
+An additional recommendation, based on fair evidence, states "[u]ltrasound does not improve functional outcomes in patients with chronic low back pain."4